Some New Questions on Point-countable Covers and Sequence-covering Mappings: Abstract

 \section{Abstract}

-In this survey, 37 questions on point-countable covers and sequence-covering mappings are listed.
+In this survey, 37 questions on point-countable covers and sequence-covering mappings are listed, in which some of these questions have been answered.
 These questions are mainly related to the theory of generalized metric spaces, involving point-countable covers, sequence-covering mappings, images of metric spaces and hereditarily closure-preserving families.